Esri/OptimizeRasters/README.md

 * The OptimizeRasters geoprocessing toolbox requires ArcGIS Map 10.4.1+ / Pro 1.3+.
 * OptimizeRasters can be run from the command line even if ArcGIS is not installed.
 * There are OptimizeRasters versions for both Windows and Linux.
-* OptimizeRasters can be used with Amazon Web Services Lambda serverless compute service, with some restrictions on data sizes.
+* OptimizeRasters can be used with Amazon Web Services Lambda serverless compute service, with some restrictions on raster file size.

 ## Resources